raquentin/raquentin.github.io/content/notes/chain-matrix-multiplication.md

   - algo
 ---

 Suppose we are given a sequence of matrix dimensions.
 We want to compute the product of the matrices.
 We are not given the matrices, just the dimensions.
-In which order should we multiply the matrices in order to minimize the number of operations?[^1]
+In which order should we multiply the matrices in order to minimize the number of operations?

 Say we have:
 - $A = (50 \times 20)$